FAIRmat-NFDI/pynxtools/docs/how-tos/build-a-plugin.md

 ## Calling the reader from the command line

 The pynxtools converter allows extending support to other data formats by allowing extensions called readers.
-The converter provides a dev platform to build a NeXus compatible reader by providing checking against a chosen NeXus Application Definition.
+The converter provides a dev platform to build a NeXus compatible reader by providing checking against a chosen NeXus application definition.

 The dataconverter can be executed using:
 ```console